Where to stay in Dublin

-What you need to know about DublinThe writer James Joyce once famously said “When I die Dublin will be written in my heart”.
+Things to do in DublinThe writer James Joyce once famously said “When I die Dublin will be written in my heart”.
 And once you’ve visited, you’ll understand why people are so charmed and captivated by Ireland’s capital city.
 Dublin offers such an alluring mix – it’s steeped in history and heritage, small enough to explore easily, and has a uniquely Irish touch of wit and hedonism that makes you want to pack your bags and move there forever.

 Food and drink

 Dublin isn’t known for its gourmet cuisine, but the café and restaurant scene has improved significantly over the past couple of decades, with plenty of modern European and international dining options to choose from.